 Rolling a 401(k) into an IRA account with a mutual fund company can be a good choice.
 As long as you make sure to choose a fund company that has low-cost funds, low (or no) administrative fees for IRAs, and a broad enough selection of funds to build a diversified portfolio, you should do just fine.
-For example, Vanguard has excellent index funds and would be a great place to roll over a 401(k).
+For example, Vanguard and Fidelity have excellent index funds and would be great places to roll over a 401(k).

-Your second option is to roll your 401(k) account into an IRA account at a discount brokerage firm, such as Charles Schwab or Fidelity.
+Your second option is to roll your 401(k) account into an IRA account at a discount brokerage firm, such as Charles Schwab.
 Due to the proliferation of exchange-traded funds (ETFs), you can now quickly and easily create a low-cost, diversified portfolio at any discount brokerage firm.